yunkhngn/tarotcardapi/README.md

 ---

-**Embrace the mystical and enhance your projects with our Free Tarot Card API!** ✨
+**Embrace the mystical and discover your path with Tarot Reader!** ✨